01 Mar 2023

-Such studies are crucial for informed decision-making about climate action but can be expensive for councils to conduct or commission.
-The study has benefitted local authorities by providing an evidence base that allows them to draw up their own plans for decarbonisation.
+Such studies are crucial for informed decision making about climate action but can be expensive for councils to conduct or commission.
+The study has benefited local authorities by providing an evidence base that allows them to draw up their own plans for decarbonisation.
 It has also lent credibility to these plans.

 Effective outcomes are achieved when the LEP’s relationship with local authorities is a two-way street, not a top-down endeavour.
 In York and North Yorkshire, the LEP carries out work on behalf of local authorities and vice versa, for instance: